elasticpath/terraform-env-vars/README.md

 ###### IMPORTANT NOTICE:

-The package scope of this package has been change to `@elasticpath`.
+The scope of this package has been changed to `@elasticpath` since [`v1.1.0`](https://github.com/elasticpath/terraform-env-vars/releases/tag/v1.1.0).
+You can find previous versions under the `@ep-npm` scope.

 ```shell